MultiSafepay/shopware/README.md

 For more information, see MultiSafepay Docs – [Shopware](https://docs.multisafepay.com/docs/shopware).

+### Order flows
+Since version 2.12.0, we have added support for multiple payment flows within our Shopware 5 plugin.
+Each one comes with it's pros and cons.

+#### After flow (default)
+The preferred method, but can cause some inconsistencies with the order creation due to session handling and [Second Chance](https://docs.multisafepay.com/docs/second-chance).

+#### Before flow
+Currently, the flow with the least order inconsistency, but has some drawbacks to analytics.
+This includes for example:

+* The abandoned cart analytics won't be correctly displayed

 ## Contributors

 If you see an opportunity to make an improvement, we invite you to create a pull request, create an issue, or email <integration@multisafepay.com>